omeka/omeka-s-enduser/docs/modules/datavisualization.md

 Line charts are available for "Count of property values in a time series" and "Count of items in a time series" datasets.
 [See the screenshots above for the dataset options and diagram settings](#count-of-items-with-property-values-in-a-time-series).

 Line charts are similar to column charts and histograms, with a more complex display to represent changes over time.
-For "Count of items in a time series," the line chart will display only one color (blue).
+For "Count of items in a time series," the line chart will display only one color.
 For "Count of property values in a time series," the line chart will display a different color for each property value included.
-Colors are predetermined and cannot be customized.
+Colors are predetermined with their display options and cannot be customized.

 You can choose to display, for each value with a count: a line (with no points in each date bucket), points in each date bucket (with no connecting line), or both the line and its points.